KomodoPlatform/komodo-wallet-mobile/README.md

 In Android Studio (3.6.2) the latest Kotlin plugin (1.3.71) doesn't work with Flutter “1.12.13+hotfix.7”.
 To fix it - [uninstall the latest Kotlin](https://github.com/flutter/flutter/issues/52077#issuecomment-600459786) - then the Kotlin version 1.3.61, bundled with the Android Studio, will reappear.

+## Flutter 1.22.2

+To upgrade your SDK and get the updated packages:

+    flutter version 1.22.2
+    flutter clean
+    flutter packages get

 ## Accessing the database

     adb exec-out run-as com.komodoplatform.atomicdex cat /data/data/com.komodoplatform.atomicdex/app_flutter/AtomicDEX.db > AtomicDEX.db